 Click the county of choice, Feel free to download and print.

 Legally Exempt Forms

 A Legally Exempt provider is an unlicensed, informal child care provider who cares for up to 2 children and receives payment from the Department of Social Services.
-LE provider forms are on the available here.
+LE provider forms are available here.
 Choose (LDSS 4699 for LE provider application and LDSS 4699a for instructions).
 If you are a Group LE provider (example: summer camp) your organization will need to complete LDSS 4700 and the instructional guide is LDSS 4700a.
 Both parent/guardian and provider need to complete an application for approval.
 The parent application is available at your local Department of Social Services.
 For payment information, please contact the Department of Social Services.
 Contact information is listed above - click on the county in which you reside.